Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Finally, the latest addition to Volkswagen's growing ID electric vehicle range is a modern take on the classic Beach Buggy, also known as the Meyers Manx, from the 1960s.

-The car will be shown as a concept for now, but Volkswagen has made a habit of taking its ID concepts and putting them into production, so we wouldn't be surprised if the ID Buggy takes the same path.
+The car will be showcased as a concept for now, but Volkswagen has a history of bringing its ID concepts to production, so we wouldn't be surprised if the ID Buggy follows a similar path.